 Every content creator has found themselves wondering whether their web content needs images.
 Well, the short answer here is: always.
 Images always impact your search engine performance.
-But, when it comes to SEO (Search Engine Optimization) many content creators forget about optimizing their images.
+But, you may forget an all-important step when it comes to SEO (Search Engine Optimization); you have to optimize your images.
 Many people put any old image on their new page and call it a day.
 This isn’t the best way to do things.
 Luckily, by taking the following steps to optimize your images for search engines, you can avoid that common pitfall.

 Step 1 – Find Relevant Images